Green River (Colorado River tributary): Natural resources

 The La Barge oil field was discovered in 1924.
-Oil was produced from Tertiary sandstones (Wasatch Formation and Green River Formation), within an anticline 600 to 1200 feet deep.
-The Big Piney-La Barge complex has produced gas since 1956 and oil since 1960.
+Petroleum was produced from Tertiary sandstones (Wasatch Formation and Green River Formation), within an anticline 600 to 1200 feet deep.
+The Big Piney-La Barge complex has produced natural gas since 1956 and oil since 1960.
 Cumulative production by 1976 was 65 million bbl of oil and over 1.2 Tcf (trillion cubic feet) of gas.
 Production includes the Cretaceous Mesaverde Formation and Frontier Formation.

 The discovery of petroleum at the Ashley Field after World War II has led to the exploitation of oil and natural gas in the region.
 The oil at Ashley Field is trapped in Aeolin deposits of "coversands and loess," while there is a larger deposit of oil shale in the Green River formation.
 The Equity Oil Company currently has 17 wells in declining production of oil near Ashley Field and is looking to inject carbon dioxide into the Weber reservoir to increase the rate of oil flow through their pipelines.

-At the time of its discovery (2005), the Green River Formation was said to have the world's largest fossil fuel deposits in the form of a solid rock resource called oil shale.
-There is estimated to be between 500 billion and 1.1 trillion barrels (80 and 175 km^{3}) of potentially recoverable oil in the basin, however; this estimated amount of recoverable oil in the form of kerogen is challenged, and in doubt, as currently there is no economically feasible technology to convert rock into a permeable oil.
+At the time of its discovery (2005), the Green River Formation was said to have the world's largest fossil fuel deposits in the form of oil shale.
+There is estimated to be between 500 billion and 1.1 trillion barrels (80 and 175 km^{3}) of potentially recoverable oil in the basin, however; this estimated amount of recoverable oil in the form of kerogen is challenged, and in doubt, as currently there is no economically feasible technology to convert solid rock into a permeable oil.
 Kerogen is an uncooked form of hydrocarbon that nature did not convert into actual oil.

 The cost of converting Green River oil shale into actual oil at the moment would be higher than what it could be sold for.
 The EROI for oil shale is very low while having a very high destructive environmental impact.

 The Green River Basin contains the world's largest known deposit of trona ore near Green River, Wyoming.
 Soda ash mining from trona veins 900 and 1600 feet (300 and 500 m) deep is a major industrial activity in the area, employing over 2000 persons at four mines.
 The mining operation is less expensive for the production of soda ash in the United States than the synthetic Solvay process, which predominates in the rest of the world.

 The area has been mined for uranium.